adwanAK/adwan_python_core/README.md

     - more tuple labs/projects

 - 08_dictionaries
-    - solutions
-    - do we want to read chapter 13?
+    - do we want to read chapter 13? -- yes I like it. also relevant to Casey!

 - 09_conditionals_loops
     - add recursion questions